ksonuraj1/Namaste-React-Series/README.md

   2. not dead: Exclude browsers without official support in the last 24 months
   3. not ie <= 11: Exclude IE 11 and older versions
   4. not op_mini all: Exclude Opera Mini

+# UseEffect

+- if the dependency array in not present - useEffect is called in every render
+- if the dependency array is empty then its called in initial render(just once)
+- if the dipendency is filled with any reactive value (props, state, object and function) the its called on dependency changes

+# 2-Types of Routing

+- Server side
+- client side